Skip to main content

 Prompt 2, Option F

 And, as always… the classic choose your own adventure option!
 In the spirit of adventurous inquiry, choose one of our past prompts (or create a question of your own).
 Be original, creative, thought provoking.
 Draw on your best qualities as a writer, thinker, visionary, social critic, sage, citizen of the world, or future citizen of the University of Chicago; take a little risk, and have fun!
+(1-2 pages)

 Pick a prompt that inspires you to write, and connects with your academic interests.
 If a prompt jumps out at you, and you’re immediately filled with ideas, it’s probably a good fit.
 Just take it slowly, jot your thoughts down, and get to work.

-If making your own question, remember this: YOUR QUESTION IS YOUR HOOK.
+If you’re making your own question, remember this: YOUR QUESTION IS YOUR HOOK.
 So make sure it’s not a question that could be found on a standard-issue application, like “When did I overcome a challenge?” or “What’s a place that feels like home?”
 These prompts are everywhere.
 They won’t get the job done, and they won’t make an unforgettable first impression.
 But “Why did I lock myself in the basement and watch The Bee Movie for eighteen hours?”
 That’s a different story.

 Final Tips

 UChicago essays take a lot of time and thought—but don’t overthink it.
 The university wants to hear what you have to say, in its full form.
 That’s why they give you a page limit, and not a word limit—no last minute cutting!
 Fully develop your ideas in a way that feels natural.
-If a paragraph needs to be a little thicker, or if you need to include a longer quote from your favorite author, don’t worry about it.
+If a paragraph needs to be expanded upon or if you need to include a longer quote from your favorite author, don’t worry about it.
 These essays can be fun to write and extremely effective.

 You can look up lots of examples of essays online, but try not to get intimidated.
 It’s the nature of the UChicago essays to encourage everyone to showcase their expertise—which is exactly what you should try to do!
 You may read sample essays and think, “Wow.
 I’ve never spent a month in Arizona digging up fossils.
 How can I ever compete?”
-Try to reframe the essays as a Giant Celebration of everyone’s achievements and interests not a Competition.
+Try to reframe the essays as a giant celebration of everyone’s achievements and interests, not a competition.

 Short Bio